dimschlukas/mailio/README.md

 ## You need
 ### Hardware
-- [Lolin D32 microcontroller](https://www.wemos.cc/en/latest/d32/d32.html)[^1] (Or use your own microcontroller.
-PIN mapping may differ.)[^2] (Would be happy if anyone attributes tested hardware.)
+- [Lolin D32 microcontroller](https://www.wemos.cc/en/latest/d32/d32.html)[^1] (Or use your own ESP32.
+Pin mapping may differ.)[^2] (Would be happy if anyone attributes tested hardware.)
-- NO-switch for detecting opening of the mailbox door/hatch.
-I used [this](https://www.farnell.com/datasheets/2791160.pdf) reed-switch.
+- NC-switch for detecting opening of the mailbox door/hatch.
+I used [this](https://www.farnell.com/datasheets/2791160.pdf) reed-switch with the corresponding actuator magnet.
 - 1S lipo with about 300-1000mA
 - 5V solar panel
 - Breadboard, cables, enclosure and maybe some soldering stuff